 Turnitin is an internet-based originality checking and plagiarism prevention service that allows instructors to verify the originality of text.
 Turnitin’s service compares text submitted by students with sources available on the web, and with materials archived in Turnitin’s databases.
 We recommend using Turnitin as a teaching tool to educate students about plagiarism, and to help them learn and practice proper citation.

+A pop up window will display.
 Check the box for Enable GradeMark® for this assignment.
 Enabling GradeMark® will allow grading and inline feedback, and must be enabled to use Originality Check®.

 Select one of the following Transfer options: